GrinSync/.github/Documentation/User Guide.md

 ## Frequently Asked Questions
 **Q. How many events can I make at once?**

 A. Once you create an event, you can go straight into creating another one!
 There is no limit to how many events you make.
 We just ask that you keep the events appropriate and accurate.
-There will be a GrinSync moderator who will delete spam events.
+There is be a GrinSync moderator who will delete spam events.

 **Q. How far in advance can I schedule an event?**

 A. The latest date that you can schedule an event is January 1st, 2500.
 So, you can schedule events as far in advance up until that date.

 **Q. Is it possible to share my Calendar page with other people?**

 A. GrinSync currently does not have a feature to do that.
 However, you can share events with other people.
 Our sharing feature creates a section of text that you can copy or share via messages.
 - Example: "Check out this event: Romancing Ruins at Burling Library - Print Study Room on 07:30 May 12, 2024"

 **Q. If I edit a repeating event, is there a way to change only the event I choose and not have the changes made in all future events?**

 A. No, GrinSync does not currently have this feature.
 GrinSync will always propagate the changes to the current event and all repeating events after it.

 **Q. If I like an event, does it send me a reminder that the event is happening soon?**

 A. No, GrinSync does not currently push notifications to users.